How construction and transport developers can get advice on planning applications and nationally significant infrastructure projects.

 You’ll pay £110 per hour if your request is more complicated.
 This includes:

 - providing advice to reduce damage to protected sites and species

 - providing advice on your landscape and visual impact assessment

 Natural England will respond within 15 working days to:

 - agree the scope of the works

 - agree a timetable

-You can pay for advice from the Environment Agency.
-They’ll tell you if your detailed proposals satisfactorily address any concerns they have.
+You can pay for advice from the Environment Agency if what you want to do is more complicated.
+They’ll tell you if your detailed proposals answer any concerns they have.

-You’ll usually need to pay £84 per hour per person.
+You’ll need to pay £84 per hour per person for planning advice.